yugabyte/yugabyte-db/docs/content/preview/reference/drivers/nodejs/yugabyte-pg-reference.md

 The application creates 30 connections and displays a key value pair map where the keys are the host and the values are the number of connections on them (This is the client side perspective of the number of connections).
 The first two nodes should have 15 connections each, and the third node should have zero connections.

-Alternatevely, to verify both the behavior, visit `http://<host>:13000/rpcz` from your browser for each node to see that the connections are equally distributed among the nodes.
+Alternatively, to verify both the behavior, visit `http://<host>:13000/rpcz` from your browser for each node to see that the connections are equally distributed among the nodes.
 This URL presents a list of connections where each element of the list has some information about the connection as shown in the following screenshot.
-You can count the number of connections from that list, or simply search for the occurrence count of the `host` keyword on that webpage.
+You can count the number of connections from that list, or search for the occurrence count of the `host` keyword on that webpage.

 ![Load balancing with host connections](/images/develop/ecosystem-integrations/jdbc-load-balancing.png)